GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 ## Understanding report types

+The Attribution Reporting API is designed to allow you to generate two types of reports: event-level and summary reports.
 Part of your decision making will be to decide whether you'll be starting with event-level reports or summary reports.

 ### Event-level reports

-Event-level reports require less preparation than Aggregatable reports, and can be a good way to dive into the API.
+Event-level reports require less preparation than aggregatable reports, and can be a good way to dive into the API.
 Just know that they each serve different use cases.

 Event-level reports associate an ad click or view with coarse conversion data.